normanlee8/cse15l-lab-reports/lab-report-3.md

 normanlee@Normans-MBP docsearch %
 ```

-The -r option searches every file recursively in a directory and it is useful for finding a given string in a large database or large number of files.
+The -r option searches every file recursively for "acute coronary syndrome" in the biomed directory in the first example and searches for the same string in the 911report directory.
+It is useful for finding a given string in a large database or a large number of files.

 **grep -i**